-Convertible securities have lower yields than comparable fixed-income securities.
+Convertible securities have lower yields than comparable, fixed-income securities.
 In addition, at the time a convertible security is issued the conversion price exceeds the market value of the underlying equity securities.
-Thus, convertible securities may provide lower returns than non-convertible fixed-income securities or equity securities depending upon changes in the price of the underlying equity securities.
+Thus, convertible securities may provide lower returns than non-convertible, fixed-income securities or equity securities depending upon changes in the price of the underlying equity securities.
 However, convertible securities permit the Fund to realize some of the potential appreciation of the underlying equity securities with less risk of losing its initial investment.

-The Fund treats convertible securities as both fixed-income and equity securities for purposes of its investment policies and limitations, because of their unique characteristics.
+The Fund treats convertible securities as fixed-income securities for purposes of its investment policies and limitations, because of their unique characteristics.

-Demand Instruments (A Type of Corporate Debt Security)
+Contingent Convertible Capital Instrument (A Type of Fixed-Income Security)